desmond8643/Projects/README.md

 - Controls: up, down, left, right

 ## Web Scraping
-- maimai is an arcade rhythm game, and user can access their website to look at their records
+- maimai is an arcade rhythm game, and user can access the official website to look at their records
 - For my convenient, I made a bookmarklet to web scrape all the songs record from a particular difficulty to an array, so I can use that array to search and sort for the songs' detail that I wanted
 - The records includes a level, title, percentage score and accuaracy score (x/y)